This vignette dives into the

 super()

-Sometimes it’s useful to define a method for in terms of its superclass.
+Sometimes it’s useful to define a method for a class that relies on the implementation for its superclass.
 A good example of this is computing the mean of a date — since dates represent the number of days since 1970-01-01, computing the mean is just a matter of computing the mean of the underlying numeric vector and converting it back to a date.

 To demonstrate this idea, I’ll first define a mean generic with a method for numbers: